HerculesWS/Hercules/README.md

 ---------------

 If you're having problems with starting your server, the first thing you should do is check what's happening on your consoles.
-More often that not, all support issues can be solved simply by looking at the error messages given.
+More often than not, all support issues can be solved simply by looking at the error messages given.

 Examples: